vimalavinisha/angular2-image-popup/README.md

 - configurable side-previews (visible only on bigger screen)
 - configurable dots navigation (visible only on bigger screen)
 - configurable previews (visible only on bigger screen)
+- Server Side Rendering support with angular-universal (from version 5.2.0)
 - and so on... (check the official documentation [HERE](https://ks89.github.io/angular-modal-gallery-2018.github.io/))